Charles Koch: Political and economic views

 Koch disdains "big government" and the "political class."
 He believes billionaires Warren Buffett and George Soros, who fund organizations with different ideologies, "simply haven't been sufficiently exposed to the ideas of liberty."
 Koch claimed "prosperity is under attack" by the Obama administration and sought to warn "of policies that threaten to erode our economic freedom and transfer vast sums of money to the state."

 Koch supports cannabis legalization.
 As of 2021, Koch is "actively funding efforts to end federal marijuana prohibition."

 In an April 2011 Wall Street Journal op-ed, Koch wrote:

 Government spending on business only aggravates the problem.
 Too many businesses have successfully lobbied for special favors and treatment by seeking mandates for their products, subsidies (in the form of cash payments from the government), and regulations and tariffs to keep more efficient competitors at bay.
 Crony capitalism is much easier than competing in an open market.
 But it erodes our overall standard of living and stifles entrepreneurs by rewarding the politically favored rather than those who provide what consumers want.

-His opposition to corporate welfare includes lobbying for the end to ethanol subsidies even though Koch Industries is a major ethanol producer.
+His opposition to corporate welfare includes lobbying for an end to ethanol subsidies even though Koch Industries is a major ethanol producer.
 He is quoted as saying: "The first thing we've got to get rid of is business welfare and entitlements."

 In an April 2014 Wall Street Journal op-ed, Koch wrote, "the fundamental concepts of dignity, respect, equality before the law and personal freedom are under attack by the nation's own government."
-He criticized the Obama Administration, saying that its "central belief and fatal conceit" is that people are not capable of running their own lives.
+He criticized the Obama administration, saying that its "central belief and fatal conceit" is that people are not capable of running their own lives.
 "This is the essence of big government and collectivism," he wrote.
-He cited the "current health care debacle" as an example of disastrous government control.
+He cited the "current healthcare debacle" as an example of disastrous government control.
 He complained that he had been the victim of "character assassination."